games647/FlexibleLogin/README.md

     commandOnlyProtection=false
     # Email configuration for password recovery
     emailConfiguration {
-        # Username for the account you want to the email from
+        # Username for the account you want to the mail from
         account=""
         # Email contents.
 You can use HTML here
         contentTemplate {